oblac/jodd-site/content/doc/petite/7+setup.md

 At any time, all registered beans may be iterated.
 This is useful when some additional modification has to be performed on bean classes, after being registered.
-Method `beansIterator` iterates all beans - actially, it iterates all bean definitions!
+Method `beansIterator` iterates all beans - actually, it iterates all bean definitions!
 This means that beans may not be even initialized yet (there was no first lookup yet).